MikeSmithLabTeam/particletracker/docs/source/rstfiles/installation.rst

 Installation
 ------------

 There are two different options for installation.

-You can download and install the precompiled executables or you can install the python code.
+1. You can download and install the precompiled executables
+2. You can install the python code.

 The first method enables you to do pretty much everything but won't allow you to add to or modify the code to do something specific to your use case.
 One feature of this project is that we have tried to make extending it as easy as possible.
 It might mean as little as adding a few lines of python code into a preconfigured template.
-In case you are coming to this new to python or new to programming we detail the steps in a lot of detail.
-If this is like teaching you to suck eggs skip through!

 You can download and install the precompiled versions here:

-To install the python version here is a step by step recommended guide to setting things up:
+To install the python version here is a step by step recommended guide to setting things up.
+In case you are coming to this new to python or new to programming we provide the steps in a lot of detail.
+If you are comfortable in python skip through! :

 - Download and install miniconda (https://docs.conda.io/en/latest/miniconda.html)
 - Open a conda terminal